-24. Monitoring and review
+26. Monitoring and review

-This policy is reviewed at least annually by the DSL, School Business Manager and the Headteacher.
-This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.
+The DSL at least annually reviews this policy, EQL and the Headteacher.
+This policy will be updated as needed to ensure it is up to date with safeguarding issues as they emerge and evolve, including any lessons learnt.